 At the bottom of the garden, overlooking the sea, two funky wooden beach bars serve up cocktails throughout the day (they close around 11pm to keep the hotel peaceful).
 We made the most of the afternoon ‘Happy Hour’ then took the hotel shuttlebus into town.

 Hvar Town’s buzzy restaurants are really upping the local foodie scene.
 We tried Black Pepper, where candle-lit tables tumble down the ivy-draped walk-way outside.
 The contemporary Croatian cuisine was to die for.
 Afterwards, stick around to enjoy the vibrant late-night drinking and dancing scene.

 At breakfast the indoor buffet offers lots of choice.
 We enjoyed some nice breads and oven-warm croissants, but many of the options were packaged (plastic yoghurts, tinned fruit salad).
 The dining room is rather characterless, so guests tend to head out to the patio.
 Lunch is also served, though most guests are on the beach by then.

 - Vegetarian menu

-- Dalmatia is a sailor’s paradise.
-Charter a sailing boat or a motorboat for a day and explore the coast and islands; skippers are available for those with no sailing experience
+- Day charter a sailing boat or a motorboat to explore the Dalmatian coast and islands; skippers are also available

-- The water here is ideal for scuba diving - excellent visibility, a stunning variety of fish, coral reefs, ancient shipwrecks and amphorae.
-Trips can be arranged through the on-site Viking Diving Centre
+- The sea is ideal for scuba diving and the hotel has an on-site Viking Diving Centre.
+Expect excellent visibility, a stunning variety of fish, coral reefs, ancient shipwrecks and amphorae

 Activities on site or nearby include: